Follow

 Date of the last reported DTC

-Above the table, you will find a Search box and a Vehicle filter, that you can use to filter the table:
+Above the tables, you will find a Search box and a Vehicle filter, that you can use to filter the tables:

 Here, you can find all the DTCs reported for the selected vehicle.
 DTCs displayed in red are currently active.